Bachelor's Degree in Chemistry Education (Secondary Certification)

 From there, new educators will likely need to pass a state test, apply for teaching certification, and then start applying for open chemistry teacher positions.

-Bachelor of Science with a Major in Chemistry
+Bachelor of Science or Bachelor of Arts with a Major in Chemistry

 36 semester hours as described below.
 This option is for students majoring in Chemistry and pursuing secondary education certification